 Previous years income tax threshold:

-Normal tax is levied on Chargeable income ( i.e. Total income less exemption and allowances).
+Normal tax is levied on Chargeable income ( i.e. Total income less deductions).
+There will not be any claims for allowances such as Marital, Child, Elderly and FNPF from 2013.

 What incomes are taxed?